deepmodeling/CrystalFormer-CSP/README.md

 - [ ] consider put in pair-wise distance feature X_i - X_j, may require restore all atom positions. break autoregressive !
 - [X] for those zero-dimensional wyckoff point impose the single occupy condition, e.g. a,b,c,d can only occur once in space group 225. one can detect dof via `np.linalg.matrix_rank(self.ops[0].rotation_matrix)` or fc_mask
 - [X] make the code runnable for float32, suspect scipy.special.i0e (actually sigmamin)
+- [X] split AW, arrange the transformer in terms of W-X-A

 always welcome
 - [ ] write more tests